Discover more from Inner Wilds

 -River Kenna, 2023

-I, uh, am very uncomfortable with self-promotion.
+The trouble is — I’m uncomfortable with self-promotion.
 I can shill for other people and ideas and frameworks all day long, but when it comes to talking about my own stuff, I get shy.
-I get constricted.

-This causes a series of knots.
-The whole point of all the work I’ve done is to get these ideas and practices in front of more people, to make sure other people have something I didn’t: clear, compact explanations, evocations, and practices to move more deeply into the body, so that they can move more sure-footedly into the heart and soul, and eventually reintegrate the mind into healthier relationship with their wholeness.
+The whole point of all the work I’ve done is to get these ideas in front of more people, to make sure they have something I didn’t: clear, compact explanations, evocations, and practices to move more deeply into the body.

-If I’m unable to speak enthusiastically and uncomplicatedly about that, simply because now I’m the person who’s putting out the materials, then why did I bother?
+If I’m unable to speak enthusiastically about that, simply because now I’m the person who’s putting out the materials, then why did I bother?
 What was all the work for?

-So here’s take one at getting over that block, at dissolving the walls of this corner.
-I’ve got 7 broad-stroke qualities I absolutely adore about Somatic Resonance, and I’m just going to say them—and I’m going to invite you to explore them further in the course, the mini-workshop, and/or the Mythosomatic Dreamwork course I’m putting together.
+So here’s take one at getting over that block: I’ve got 7 broad-stroke qualities I absolutely adore about Somatic Resonance, and I’m just going to say them—and I’m going to invite you to explore them further in the course, the mini-workshop, and/or the Mythosomatic Dreamwork course I’m putting together.

 Let’s get at it.